pnp/powershell/documentation/Get-PnPSubWeb.md

 ```

 ### -IncludeRootWeb
-If provided, the results will also contain the rootweb
+If provided, the results will also contain the root web

 ```yaml
 Type: SwitchParameter